Avinashshah099/CarND-Behavioral-Cloning-P3/README.md

 > python3 drive.py model.h5
 ```

 **Note**: There is known local system's setting issue with replacing "," with "." when using drive.py.
 When this happens it can make predicted steering values clipped to max/min values.
-If this occurs, a known fix for this is to add "export LANG=en_US.utf8" to the bashrc file.
+If this occurs, a known fix for this is to add `export LANG=en_US.utf8` to the bashrc file.

 #### Saving a video of the autonomous agent